 - Upgraded and formalised riverside paths on the south bank of the River Teith will provide an important walking and cycling route from east Callander, connecting this area with new developments within the MU2 allocation.
 These should connect directly into the expanded McLaren Campus including new primary school and playing fields to provide an access point from the riverside. - Existing footpath, "The Creep" between the town centre and the McLaren Campus, along the west boundary of the Churchfields site, should be upgraded to an accessible and safe gradient.
-(Note - This cannot be readily implemented without aquiring land which is currently in private ownership). - Existing footbridge over the River Teith should be refurbished and enhanced to make it safe for cyclists.
+(Note This cannot be readily implemented without aquiring land which is currently in private ownership). - Existing footbridge over the River Teith should be refurbished and enhanced to make it safe for cyclists.

 - No current demand or requirement for a new road bridge over the River Teith.
-Development values and likely quantum of development possible within the present allocations also do not support the financing of a new road bridge. - There are numerous walking and cycling paths within the wider area, which should be connected into and upgraded to an accessible standard. - Demand for community growing space in Callander, with an aspiration that some of this is located in Callander South. - Demand for new development in the area, including housing, hotel, and the new primary school.
+Development values and likely quantum of development possible within the present allocations also do not support the financing of a new road bridge.
+Depending on what level of development comes forward, then road bridge demand will be reviewed. - There are numerous walking and cycling paths within the wider area, which should be connected into and upgraded to an accessible standard. - Demand for community growing space in Callander, with an aspiration that some of this is located in Callander South. - Demand for new development in the area, including housing, hotel, and the new primary school.